stoyantodorovbg/laravel-api-client/README.md

 $apiClient->send(HttpMethod::CONNECT, 'https://exmple-host', HttpRequestFormat::QUERY, [], Http::withToken($token));
 ```

-To send a request without error handling, logging and event firing use:
+If you need to send a request without error handling, logging and event firing may use:

 ```php
 use Stoyantodorov\ApiClient\Enums\ApiClientRequestMethod;